pypa/setuptools/docs/userguide/dependency_management.rst

 ========================

-After organizing all the scripts and files and getting ready for packaging, there needs to be a way to specify what programs and libraries are actually needed to do the packaging (in our case, ``setuptools`` of course).
+After organizing all the scripts and files and getting ready for packaging, there needs to be a way to specify what programs and libraries (build backend) are actually needed to build the package for distribution.
+For Setuptools, the requisite library is ``setuptools``.
+Specify the build backend in a ``pyproject.toml`` file (see also :doc:`/userguide/quickstart` or :doc:`/build_meta`):
-This needs to be specified in your ``pyproject.toml`` file (if you have forgot what this is, go to :doc:`/userguide/quickstart` or :doc:`/build_meta`):

 .. code-block:: toml